 Black Cat is often thought to be a knock-off of Catwoman due to their extremely similar costumes and motifs, as well as their forbidden romances with superheroes.
-However, this is a misconception, as the Black Cat was conceived as a foe for Spider-Woman, and Catwoman did not start wearing her iconic black leather outfit until the 80's, long after Black Cat debuted.
-However, the Black Cat as conceived for Spider-Woman had little in common with the one that saw light in Amazing Spider-Man - she was supposed to be an outright heroine dressed in a 1930s style costume and a hat.
+However, this there is a good deal of contestation.
+Black Cat was conceived as a foe for Spider-Woman, and Catwoman did not start wearing her iconic black leather outfit in the comics themselves until the 80's, long after Black Cat debuted.
+Though it must be noted however that Catwoman actually did wear such an outfit in the popular television show from the 1960's starring Adam West as seen played by Julie Newmar and Eartha Kitt.
+Whatever the case however, the Black Cat as conceived for Spider-Woman had little in common with the one that saw light in Amazing Spider-Man - she was supposed to be an outright heroine dressed in a 1930s style costume and a hat.
 When Felicia Hardy - a cat-burglar infatuated with Spider-Man - appeared, it seemed everybody except her creator Marv Wolfman saw the strong resemblance to Catwoman.

 The Ultramarine Corps in JLA Classified were light Ersatzes of The Avengers and other miscellaneous Marvel heroes.
 The Olympian had power from the gods but was a little nutty (Thor), Goraiko is a giant atomic monster (Hulk), Warmaker-One is an uber-patriot who only exists inside a high tech exoskeleton (Captain America/Iron Man), the Glob is a Boisterous Bruiser who calls himself "ever-lovin'" (The Thing), etc.